Online Campus - Application Review Process

 Step 3: Academic Readiness Assessment

 An academic readiness assessment is an exceptionally important part of the application process.
-Student and parent interviews, as well as student assessment activities, are conducted online for students who meet or exceed the published Qualification Criteria.
-Students will complete assessment activities online through our learning management system, Blackboard.
-Students will also participate in a scheduled live discussion and lesson with an instructor and other applicants during the testing window.
+Students who meet or exceed the published Qualification Criteria will complete assessment activities online through our learning management system, Blackboard.
+Students will also participate in scheduled live discussions and lessons with instructors and other applicants during the testing window.
 Students meet with an Academy staff member for a 10-15-minute conversation about their goals and interests.
-Parents also meet with an Academy staff member for a 30-45-minute casual conversation about the type of educational experiences they are seeking for the applicant and to ask questions in a one-on-one setting.
-These conversations and the live discussion will be held in Zoom (web-conferencing software).
+Parents also meet with an Academy staff member for a 30-minute, casual conversation about the type of educational experiences they are seeking for the applicant and to ask questions in a one-on-one setting.
+These conversations and the live discussions will be held in Zoom (web-conferencing software).

 For an example of the Davidson Academy's assessment, please review the Online Assessment Example (PDF).